ajabeldo24/BinarySearchTrees/README.md

-BinarySearchTrees are recursive structures that organize key/value pairs.
+BinarySearchTrees are recursive structures that organize key/value pairs in the form of (key, value) and can be used with things like (Integer, String).
 Compared to HashTables, they're always sorted, so collisions never occur and aren't a worry.